vs00007/Course-Info/README.md

   * Laplace Transform
   * Fourier Transform

-Besides the formal contents of the course, you will also learn
+Besides the actual contents of the course, you will also learn
 * Python as a tool for visualisation
 * C
 * $\LaTeX$ : A scripting language, standard for writing research papers, and now your assignments.